The Best Beginner’s Guide To Baking with Whole Grain

 • Quinoa – moderate hydration – corn and legume flavor notes

-For Bread Use Hard wheat
+For Bread, Use Hard wheat.

 • hard white wheat (mild wheat flavor)